NextGenIntelligence/trust-coin/README.md

 ##Double signed transactions

-Transactions should be signed by both participating parties.
+Transactions messages should be signed by both participating parties.
 The content of the signed transactions should be identitical.

 Transactions should include the following information.
   * Currency Name